flyteorg/flyte/rsts/deployment/aws/manual.rst

 The initial EKS cluster wont have any instances configured to operate the cluster.
 Create a node group which provides resources for the kubernetes cluster.

-* Go to your EKS cluster and under compute tab.
+* Go to your EKS cluster navigate to the Configuration -> Compute tab.
 * Provide a good enough name <Name-EKS-Node-Group>
 * Use the EKS node IAM role <ClusterName-EKS-Node-Role> created in the above steps
 * Use without any launch template, kuebernetes labels,taints or tags.